plus3it/watchmaker/docs/faq.md

 ## How do I get Watchmaker release/project notifications?

-Users can subscribe to the Watchmaker RSS feed which provides release and project notifications.
-The Watchmaker RSS feed is <https://github.com/plus3it/watchmaker/releases.atom>
+Users may use an RSS reader of their choice to subscribe to the Watchmaker Release feed to get notifications on Watchmaker releases.
+The Watchmaker RSS release feed is https://github.com/plus3it/watchmaker/releases.atom.

-Users can also subscribe to receive github email notifications to receive Pull Activity and Issue Activity.
+Users can also "watch" the GitHub project to receive notifications on all project activity, https://github.com/plus3it/watchmaker/subscription.